RossEnriquez/portfolio-website/README.md

 This is the first version of my portfolio website!
 The project is still in progress, so stay tuned for deployment!

 # To finish
-- adding resume section in the Connect page
+- ~~adding resume section in the Connect page~~
-- implementing cooler animations for scrolling, fix timings
+- ~~implementing cooler animations for scrolling, fix timings~~
 - add dark mode option
 - implement database (if possible)
+- add responsive styling

 ## Preview